Bridging the Gap between Learning and Inference for Diffusion-Based Molecule Generation: Experiments

-First, we consider the distribution of atomic coordinates and the most common types of bonds connected to carbon atoms after applying the adaptive sampling strategy.
+\textbf{Bond distribution.} First, we consider the distribution of atomic coordinates and the most common types of bonds connected to carbon atoms after applying the adaptive sampling strategy.
 In particular, the bond types include carbon-carbon bonds, carbon-nitrogen bonds, and carbon-oxygen bonds, covering single bonds(`-'), double bonds(`='), and aromatic bonds(`:').
 We evaluate the difference between the generated bonds and the reference bonds using the Jensen-Shannon divergence~\citep{lin1991divergence}, where a lower value indicates better performance.

 As shown in Table~\ref{exp:tab:jsd}, the molecules generated by our method are among the best three results, comparable to BindDM and surpassing other models.
 Meanwhile, our approach exhibits a significant advantage across all carbon bonds, particularly in double and aromatic bonds, where the latter achieves a twofold improvement over the previous best result.
-We see in Figure~\ref{exp:fig:jsd} that \textsc{GapDiff} achieves the lowest JSD of 0.065 to reference in all-atom pairs distance distribution of the ligands in test sets, exceeding notably TargetDiff and others.
-That is to say, the molecules generated by \textsc{GapDiff} surpass those produced by prior methods overall.
+We see in Figure~\ref{exp:fig:jsd} that \textsc{DiffGap} achieves the lowest JSD of 0.065 to reference in all-atom pairs distance distribution of the ligands in test sets, exceeding notably TargetDiff and others.
+Moreover, TargetDiff+Ours beats TargetDiff-r (the reproduced TargetDiff).
+That is to say, the molecules generated by \textsc{DiffGap} surpass those produced by prior methods overall.